riconaranjo/COMP-3004-Notes/README.md

 A **sequence diagram** is a **graphical** representation of **messages** between external actors and internal objects
 - to capture system behaviour
-- to show use cases as distributed across objects
+- to show use-cases as distributed across objects
-  - every **sequence diagram** describes behaviour of **one use case**
+  - every **sequence diagram** describes behaviour of **one use-case**

 ![sequence-diagram](img/sequence-diagram.png)

 ## Packages

 A **UML package** is a group of related UML diagrams, that organizes the diagrams and reduces the diagram complexity.
-- e.g. use case / class / sequence / state machine _diagrams_
+- e.g. use-case / class / sequence / state machine _diagrams_

 # Section 3: Requirement Analysis